awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-data-endpoints.md

     }
 }
 ```
-To print the endpoint data in a readable format, this example uses the Google GSON library to convert the EndpointResponse object into a JSON string\.
+To print the endpoint data in a readable format, this example uses the Google GSON library to convert the `EndpointResponse` object to a JSON string\.

 ------
 #### [ HTTP ]